yashlala/attentive-session-based-recs/README.md

 # Attentive Session-Based Recommendations with Side Information
+Up to date code is in the refactor branch.

 This repository contains a list of materials associated with a final project for CS 247: Advanced Data Mining w/ Yizhou Sun, Spring 2021 at UCLA.